New Blood Donors

 Relax & Snack

 The best part of donating blood?
 Knowing that you've saved a life--but the snacks are a close second.
 After your donation, we recommend that you stick around for 10 minutes to drink some juice or soda, eat some snacks, and take a little time to recharge.
 All of our Neighborhood Donor Centers feature cookie ovens, so be sure to snag a fresh-baked cookie!
-Before you leave, make sure to stop by our registration area to schedule your next lifesaving donation.
+Before you leave, be sure to pick up our monthly thank you gift promotion (while supplies last), and stop by our registration area to schedule your next lifesaving donation.

 Tips for Your Donation